 It is important to know that acoustic pianos vary wildly in price, quality, and condition.
-In order to be useful for piano practice, an acoustic piano must be a new or a well maintained pre-owned piano.
+In order to be useful for piano practice, an acoustic piano must be a new or well-maintained pre-owned piano.
 You must also look for a reputable brand of instrument.
 Acoustic pianos have over 10,000 moving parts, these parts wear out if not properly maintained.
 I always recommend that families get help when selecting an acoustic piano.
 Consult your teacher.
 He/she can certainly point you in the right direction and help with your piano selection.

 Digital Pianos are electronic instruments.
 Digital pianos have a full set of 88 weighted keys.
 The weights inside the keys make these instruments feel more like acoustic pianos when played.
 They also have an assortment of different sounds and computer interface capabilities.

 Digital Pianos have improved greatly in price and quality over the past 20 years.
 In my opinion, a good quality digital piano with its own case and bench for proper seating is a good option for families that do not have space and budget for an acoustic piano.
 Digital pianos also vary in price and quality, so please consult your teacher before purchasing a digital piano.